stuartlynne/rfidproxy/README.md

 There are two ways to use qllabels.py.

+### Direct Instal
-1. It can be installed in the RaceDB container and used directly.
+It can be installed in the RaceDB container and used directly.
 The qllabels.py script will connect to ports 9101-9104 to send data.
 This assumes that the qlmux_proxy container is running to accept the data.

-2. It can be accessed via ssh in the qlmux_proxy container.
-This is slightly less efficient as the data needs to be copied via ssh into the second container and then processed.

-In the RaceDB System Info Edit screen one of the following:

-1. direct install
 '''
   Cmd used to print Bib Tag (parameter is PDF file)

       [ qlabels.py $1 ]
 '''

-2. ssh
+### SSH
+It can be accessed via ssh in the qlmux_proxy container.
+This is slightly less efficient because the data needs to be transferred via ssh into the second container before being processed.

+In the RaceDB System Info Edit screen one of the following:

 '''
   Cmd used to print Bib Tag (parameter is PDF file)